Stanisław Stempowski: Early life

 At the end of 1921 he entered Freemasonry, and was a Grand Master of the National Grand Lodge of Poland (1926–1928).
 He left Masonry on 19 March 1938, fearing the anti-Masonic policy of the Polish government.
+After his withdrawal from politics, he worked on his memoir entitled "Pamiętniki 1870–1914", however his original typescripts were burned during the Warsaw Uprising, but an original manuscript was recovered after World War II.
+He published these memoirs in 1953, which was heavily censored to remove text about 1914 to 1920, and he softened his anti-Russian tone.
+They were republished in 2026 uncensored.